A. Twelve disciples chosen and commissioned.

 i.
 His cross: Your cross isn't really your particular trial or trouble.
 The cross means one thing: death - death to self, but resurrection life unto God.

 ii.
 This is the first mention of the cross in Matthew's Gospel, and it is not directly associated with Jesus' own crucifixion.
 Such an extreme statement - likening discipleship with the horror of crucifixion, something too terrible to be mentioned in polite company - must have jarred the disciples.

 iii.
 Yet they knew what the cross was all about.
 "Crucifixion itself was not an uncommon sight in Roman Palestine; 'cross-bearing' language would have a clear enough meaning, even before they realized how literally he himself was to exemplify it."
 (France)

 iv.
 "When the Roman general, Varus, had broken the revolt of Judas in Galilee [4 bc], he crucified two thousand Jews, and placed the crosses by the wayside along the roads to Galilee."
 (Barclay)

 f.
 He who finds his life will lose it, and he who loses his life for My sake will find it: The disciple lives in a paradox.
 He can only find life by losing it, and he can only live by dying.
 Resurrection life can only come after we take up our cross to follow Jesus.

 i.
-“Bearing the cross, we are follow after Jesus: to bear a cross without following Christ is a poor affair.
-A Christian who shuns the cross is no Christian; but a crossbearer who does not follow Jesus equally misses the mark.”
+"Bearing the cross, we are to follow after Jesus: to bear a cross without following Christ is a poor affair.
+A Christian who shuns the cross is no Christian; but a crossbearer who does not follow Jesus equally misses the mark."
 (Spurgeon)